Kotlin/kotlinx-rpc/GETTING_STARTED.md

 ### Ktor transport

-Library provides integration with the [Ktor framework](https://ktor.io) with the in-house RPC protocol.
+The kRPC library provides integration with the [Ktor framework](https://ktor.io) with the in-house RPC protocol.
 This includes both server and client APIs.
 Under the hood, the library uses [WebSocket](https://ktor.io/docs/websocket.html) plugin to create a `RPCTransport` and send and receive messages through it.